 This feminine-focused tea was interestingly Laurence’s very first afternoon tea, and we’ll share our own experiences having tea at The Berkeley as well as how you can enjoy this fashionable tea yourself.

 Basic Information on the Prêt-à-Portea Tea at The Berkeley

 Address: The Berkeley, Wilton Place, Knightsbridge, London SW1X 7RL

-Cost: The current prices in 2015 were £45 per person for the regular Prêt-à-Portea, £52 for Champagne Prêt-à-Portea, and £58 for the Couture Champagne Prêt-à-Portea.
+Cost: The current prices (as of July 2018) are £52 per person for the regular Prêt-à-Portea, £62 for Champagne Prêt-à-Portea (or a mocktail), and £70 for the Couture Champagne Prêt-à-Portea.
 All prices include VAT, but please note that an additional discretionary service charge of 12.5% is automatically added to your bill.

 Afternoon Tea Times: Afternoon tea is served in The Caramel Room of The Berkeley hotel daily, each afternoon from approximately 1:00 to 5:30 (13:00 to 17:30).